Acobat12/userscripts/README.md

 Licensed under the [GNU General Public License v3.0](/LICENSE) license for all open source applications.
 A commercial license is required for all other applications.

-Copyright © 2018-2025 Justin Wasack

-Licensed under the [GNU General Public License v3.0](/LICENSE) license for all open source applications.
-A commercial license is required for all other applications.